 The normal distribution was apparently Arpad Elo's original suggestion, but it is quite harsh on the underdog and many people claim that the logistic distribution works better in practice, so what should we use?
 I don't know.
 This page automatically selects the distribution recommended by the rating source, but it lets you override it.

-Go strength is traditionally expressed with a dan/kyu rank in units of "stones".
-Since this is the preferred way to communicate Go strength, a rating system must map a rank difference in stones to a win probability (or equivalently to an Elo difference).
+A rating system that reports a dan/kyu rank must internally map a rank difference in stones to a win probability (or equivalently to an Elo difference).
 Unfortunately, I believe that the mappings used by both the AGA and the EGF are very unrealistic, which is a real shame because other parts of their rating systems are very polished.
 The worst offender is the AGA which postulates a constant ~270 Elo per stone, which is clearly too much for weak players.
 The EGF system is better because it attempts to make the value rank-dependent, but the curve used is not ambitious enough and is not a good fit to the EGF's own winning statistics.
 To fix this, I created the source "Go (pros + EGF + AGA)" which I recommend using for your Go probability needs instead of the individual EGF or AGA sources (the "pros" source is fine and should give the same results up to rounding errors).
 I also added AlphaGo at 3080 EGF for fun, although we don't really know its true strength.

 Below is a graph plotting AGA's constant, EGF's curve, and my proposed homemade curve against actual EGF game statistics from 2006-2015.
 The actual statistics behave strangely below about 12 kyu, as noted by Geoff Kaniuk when also attempting to fit a model.
 I think that this is happening because the minimum EGF rank is artificially set to 20 kyu which distorts the winning statistics at the lower end, so we can safely ignore this range.
 Also the goal shouldn't be to blindly fit the experimental data because in practice we expect some error between a player's rating and their true rank, and we can reason that such noise in the ratings causes the experimental curves to be lower than the curve we would obtain if the players' ratings had time to converge to their true value.